SaschaWillems/VulkanCapsViewerCmdLine/README.md

 This tool is mostly aimed at IHVs that run on platforms without a visual UI and with no direct internet access.
 As such, it doesn't have functionality to directly upload reports.
 Reports instead need to be uploaded via a web page.

-**Note**: If you want to use this tool and upload the reports please contact me.
+**Note**: If you want to use this tool to upload the reports please contact me.